RxLaboratory/Bluik/src-docs/docs/install.md

 **It will not work on Blender 2.79** and previous versions.

-!!! warning
-    There may be some issues with some versions of Blender 2.80 as this version of Blender is still in development and things are moving.
-It will become more stable once it is released, and Duik will itself be more stable a few weeks after that.

 # Installation

 There is no official release yet, as Duik is in its early phase of development.